George has extensive experience dealing with Immigration, Asylum, Administrative, and Civil Law and is accepting instructions in all these fields.

 Civil Barrister

-George’s civil practice is broad in scope, and includes, for example, many landlord and tenant cases, commercial contractual disputes, and contested insolvency cases (for both creditors and debtors).
+George’s civil practice is broad in scope, and includes, for example, many landlord and tenant cases, chancery cases, commercial contractual disputes, and contested insolvency cases (for both creditors and debtors).

-George has also been successful in numerous applications for relief from sanctions, strike-outs, summary judgments, applications to set aside orders, and applications for costs.
+In addition to trials, George also deals with procedural and interim matters such as applications for relief from sanctions, strike-outs, summary judgments, applications to set aside orders, and applications for costs.

 Notable cases